Home » CRISIS SERVICES PROGRAM

 Crisis Service Advocates provide emotional support, validation, information, advocacy, resources and safety strategies.
 Our goal is to ensure that each resident has the ability to make informed decisions and access to streamlined services within our community.
 All of our services are provided from an empowerment perspective so residents are able to choose whether to participate with any or all of the services provided.

 Our community faces an overwhelming need for available services so each resident is offered a 30 day stay.
-Due to space limitations single women entering shelter may be asked to share a room, while family rooms are designed to accommodate 1 family per room.
-Our communal areas including the lounge, kitchen/dining area and backyard are for all residents to use and enjoy.
+Due to space limitations, single women entering shelter may be asked to share a room, while family rooms are designed to accommodate one family per room.
+Our communal areas including the lounge, kitchen/dining area, and backyard are for all residents to use and enjoy.

 The DYCS offers toiletries and other daily essentials such as diapers, laundry detergent, hygiene products and food items.
 We do our very best to meet other various needs residents face, but because we rely on the generosity of community donations we cannot accommodate everyone’s situations at all times.